munificent/craftinginterpreters/book/methods-and-initializers.md

     but still fairly slow.
 Implement something faster.
 Write a benchmark and measure the performance difference.

-1. In a dynamically-typed language like Lox, a single callsite may invoke a variety of methods on a number of classes throughout a program's execution.
+1. In a dynamically typed language like Lox, a single callsite may invoke a variety of methods on a number of classes throughout a program's execution.
     Even so, in practice, most of the time a callsite ends up calling the exact same method on the exact same class for the duration of the run.
 Most calls